Edited by Nataly Bogorad

 With its easy-to-use tools and unique effects and patterns, Photoshop aids the seamless creation and/or customization of digital graphics.
 Amongst its important features are access to Lightroom photos, luminance masking controls, extensive brush capabilities, and more.
 With its latest iteration, Photoshop also adds AI-powered options and support for spherical panoramas.

 Adobe Photoshop isn’t cheap, though.
 It goes for a monthly fee of roughly $10, without any options for a lifetime license.
 Premium assets are also quite expensive and the interface may take some getting used to.
-However, if you can make the financial plunge – and take your time mastering its functionalities – this tool is certain to elevate your graphics design game.
+However, if you can make such an investment – and take your time mastering its functionalities – this tool is certain to elevate your graphics design game.

 Unlike most other graphic design tools, Sketch is a hugely targeted software.
 Sketch focuses strictly on the creation of interface elements and icons for an app or website.
 This makes it a favorite for developers in the design industry focused on interface designs and user experience.
 In terms of its operational procedure, it is quite similar to both Adobe Photoshop and Illustrator.